-We drive to the Park with 4x4 vehicles and then trekking and possible horse riding through the Park using lodges and porters with a Sherpa guide.
-The terrain is mountainous but not precipitous, with forest, terraced hill slopes and valley hikes leading to high pastures and eventually the moraine of the glaciers and the peaks.
-The route passes through settlements and villages, although this is a far less populated and visited region than Khumbu or Annapurna.
+This trek gives ten days spent in the spectacular Langtang region of Nepal, situated to the north of Kathmandu and bordering Tibet.
+We drive to the Park with 4x4 vehicles and trek through the Park using lodges and porters with a Sherpa guide.
+The terrain is mountainous but not precipitous, with forest, terraced hill slopes and valley paths leading to high pastures and eventually the moraine of the glaciers and the peaks.

 2 days in Kathmandu at the start followed by one days driving to Langtang region, nine days trekking, and one days drive back to Kathmandu.
 The trekking is not too difficult or precipitous and would appeal to people who are particularly interested in flora and fauna, a historical trek which is not as frequented as the Khumbu or Annapurna regions, and in particular a visit to the Tamang communities.

 |1-3||1966m||8 hours drive to start of trek||Arrival in Kathmandu is day 1, airport pick up and two nights stay in hotel in the capital for sightseeing and overcoming jetlag.
 On day 3 we drive from Kathmandu north to Dhunche (1966m) by private vehicle, following scenic foothills and ridgeline vistas.
 Overnight in lodge.|